 Improving prescribed EDD access at school can help overcome barriers for having SE.
-As prevalence of anaphylaxis increases globally, EDD demand is anticipated to increase.31 To match higher demand, legislation should aim to increase supply and stabilize EDD prices.16 This can be done through incentives to encourage pharmaceutical companies to create more generic EDDs.
-Additionally, motivation for more EDD manufacturers to produce EDDs will increase competition.
-Legislation can also set limits on EDD price increases to improve affordability as cost is often a limiting factor.
+As prevalence of anaphylaxis increases globally, EDD demand is anticipated to increase.31 To match higher demand, legislation should aim to increase supply and stabilize EDD prices.
+16 This can be done through incentives to encourage pharmaceutical companies to create more generic EDDs.
+In addition, motivation for more EDD manufacturers to produce EDDs will increase competition.
+Legislation can also set limits on EDD price increases to improve affordability because cost is often a limiting factor.

-Local level strategies to improve EDD access include increasing knowledge of physicians and nurses regarding all available EDD products and adjusting prescribing practices based on availability in pharmacies.16 Families can be referred to EDD manufacturer patient assistance programs and online medication coupon sites.32 Schools can work with available EDD school donation programs such as Viatris/Mylan's EpiPen4Schools program.
-During EDD shortages, it may be prudent to allow extension of expired EDDs by 4 months, which was FDA approved for certain EpiPen® lots in 2019.33-37
+Local-level strategies to improve EDD access include increasing knowledge of physicians and nurses regarding all available EDD products and adjusting prescribing practices on the basis of availability in pharmacies.
+16 Families can be referred to EDD manufacturer patient assistance programs and online medication coupon sites.
+32 Schools can work with available EDD school donation programs such as Viatris/Mylan's EpiPen4-Schools program.
+During EDD shortages, it may be prudent to allow extension of expired EDDs by 4 months, which was Food and Drug Administration approved for certain EpiPen lots in 2019.33-

-Approaches to control EDD demand may include mandating SE and prescribing fewer EDD devices to certain patients.
-Shaker et al. found cost effectiveness for two EDD prescriptions is low unless probability of requiring a second epinephrine dose is more than 25%.38 Given current high EDD cost, as a cost-effective strategy Shaker et al. recommend limiting routine prescriptions for a second EDD only to patients with a past medical history of anaphylaxis especially in settings with limited resources.38 However, EDDs are only sold as two-dose devices per pack eliminating the choice of a one-dose only prescription.
-Although prescribing one EDD compared to two devices is an individualized decision after discussion with the patient, universal recommendation of prescribing two EDDs may need to be revisited with more studies.
+Approaches to control EDD demand may include mandating SE and prescribing fewer EDDs to certain patients.
+Shaker et al3 found that cost-effectiveness for 2 EDD prescriptions is low unless probability of requiring a second epinephrine dose is more than 25%.
+Given current high EDD cost, as a cost-effective strategy, Shaker et al38 recommend limiting routine prescriptions for a second EDD only to patients with a past medical history of anaphylaxis especially in settings with limited resources.
+However, EDDs are sold only as 2-dose devices per pack, eliminating the choice of a 1-dose-only prescription.
+Although prescribing 1 EDD compared with 2 devices is an individualized decision after discussion with the patient, universal recommendation of prescribing 2 EDDs may need to be revisited with more studies.
 Use of an ampule of epinephrine and syringe in anaphylaxis is substantially cheaper than EDDs.
-Unfortunately, studies show even in non-emergent situations, the time for drawing up the dose was too slow and dosing inaccuracies were a problem.39
+Unfortunately, studies show that even in nonemergent situations, the time for drawing up the dose was too slow and dosing inaccuracies were a problem.3